ichard26/runthenumbers/docs/math.md

 stop
 ```

+### Detour: Simplification

+To make the solver's life easier, the equation will be simplified as
+much as possible.
+The goal to only have a handful of operations on the
+side with the variable.

+As mentioned earlier, the simplifier should ideally be able to:

+- Fold operations with constant operands (i.e., a constant answer)
+- Collect like terms (add/subtract, consecutive multiplication)
+- Distribute a term over brackets
+- ~~Expansion~~ (likely difficult, deferred for later)

-The simplify (AKA collection of like terms) implementation will
-broadly look like this:
+The first two parts of the simplification logic will broadly look like this:

 ```python
 def simplify_node(expr: Expression):